DeterminateSystems/nuenv/README.md

 # nuenv, a Nushell environment for Nix

+> **Warning**: This project is a fun experiment&mdash;and perhaps a source of inspiration for
+> others&mdash;but not something you should use for any serious purpose.

 This repo houses an example project that uses [Nushell] as an alternative builder for [Nix] (whose standard environment uses [Bash]).

 ## Running the scenario